driskell/log-courier/docs/Configuration.md

 *Dictionary.
 Optional*
 *Configuration reload will only affect new or resumed files*

-Extra fields to attach the event prior to shipping.
+Extra fields to attach to events prior to shipping.
 These can be simple strings, numbers or even arrays and dictionaries.

 Examples: